tea-lang-org/tea-lang/documentation.md

 ### Hypothesis

-Hypotheses in Tea include the variables of interest, as well as a formulation of the hypothesized relationship between those variables.
+Hypotheses in Tea include the variables of interest, as well as the hypothesized relationship between them.

-##### Describing different hypothesis types:
+#### Describing different hypothesis types:
 Tea currently allows you to express the following range of hypotheses:
 * One-sided comparison between groups
 ```